tamulibarts/cla-workstation-order/README.md

 1. manage_acf_options: Determines who can see the Advanced Custom Fields options page.
 2. manage_wso_options: Determines who can see the Workstation Ordering App options page.
+3. All custom post types have each of their capabilities namespaced using their post type slug.
+Example: `create_wsorders`

 ## Notes